 *Free shipping on orders over $40

-This is a washed Excelso grade coffee from Cooperativa Da Caficultores in the region of Quindío.
-This lot was sourced in collaboration with Azahar Coffee (my favorite coffee in Bogota!)
-Company and has been expertly decaffeinated using a solvent-based ethyl-acetate method.
+A washed Excelso grade coffee from Cooperativa Da Caficultores in the region of Quindío.
+This decaf was sourced in collaboration with Azahar Coffee Company and has been expertly decaffeinated using a solved-based ethyl-acetate method.

 This lot is made up from various members of Cooperativa Da Caficultores Del Quindío, principally in the municipalities of Calarca, Cordoba, Genova and Pijao, in the Quindio department of Western-Central Colombia.
 The co-op was established in 1966 to support farmers and improve the economic, social, and cultural conditions of their members.
 Farms range between altitudes of 1,500 - 2,000masl and cultivate the varieties of Colombia, Castillo, and Caturra.